Simon Dolan: Career

 Dolan claims that he was "thrown out of school at 16 with virtually no qualifications" and sold cheese and eggs at a market which taught him "the gift-of-the-gab, commitment to hard graft and strong arithmetic" Dolan placed an advertisement offering accountancy services which led to the establishment of SJD Accountancy in Berkhamsted in 1997.
 In 1999, Dolan also set up Contractor Umbrella Ltd. SJD Accountancy was acquired in 2014 along with accounting practice Nixon Williams by Sovereign Capital for over £100 million.

 Dolan began investing in start-up companies via Twitter in 2010, initially offering a £5 million investment pot for successful business pitches on the social networking site, earning himself the nickname "Twitter Dragon".

+In 2014, entrepreneur Simon Dolan invested into The PHA Group.
+Dolan was a former client of The PHA Group and became a Director and Shareholder.

 Dolan established Dolan Accountancy in 2017.
 Dolan Accountancy was the winner in the Best Contractor Accountant (under 1,000 clients) category in the 2019 Contracting Awards.

 According to The Sunday Times Rich List in 2020, Dolan is worth £200 million.

 Political activism

 In 2020, Dolan founded Keep Britain Free, a group associated with the British anti-lockdown movement.

-Dolan is the author of a book outlining the achievements of former US President Donald Trump entitled Trump: the Hidden Halo that was published in April 2021 with a foreword by Nigel Farage.
+Dolan is the author of a book outlining the achievements of (then) former US President Donald Trump entitled Trump: the Hidden Halo that was published in April 2021 with a foreword by Nigel Farage.